Hubear-MUC/Guess/readme.txt

 A random number is generated and the user has to guess.

-Just invoke the program and have fun guesing the number.
+Just invoke the program and have fun guessing the number.